 Getting Back to ‘Normal’

 What happens after you get vaccinated?
 Can you stop wearing masks and social distancing?
-In certain situations, yes!
-If you’re fully vaccinated, you don’t have to worry about masks or physical distancing when visiting indoors with:
+Forthe most part, yes!
+If you’re fully vaccinated, you only need to wear a mask or social distance when it's required by federal, state, or local rules.
+Essentially, you can get back to activities you had stopped because of the pandemic.

 According to the CDC, you’re considered fully vaccinated: